 - Review of contracts presented to small businesses and non-profit organizations by third parties

 The Client's Role

 The application will be reviewed by a faculty member and, if it meets Clinic requirements, the prospective client will be called for an initial telephone screening.
-After the telephone screening, an in-person interview will be scheduled with one of our student attorneys.
+After the telephone screening, an in-person interview will be scheduled with one of our associate members.
 The interview is a required step before the Clinic will determine if it will offer to accept the applicant as a client.
-Decisions to offer representation to clients are based on a number of factors, such as the nature of the case, the caseload of the Clinic, the educational needs of the student attorneys, and whether we believe the Clinic can properly assist the client.
+Decisions to offer representation to clients are based on a number of factors, such as the nature of the case, the caseload of the Clinic, the educational needs of the associate members, and whether we believe the Clinic can properly assist the client.
 The Clinic only represents those who cannot afford to pay private lawyer fees.

-We reserve the right to terminate any relationship at any time if we believe it is required by the Rules of Professional Conduct or if we determine that the client is not cooperating with the student attorney or fails to pay required filing fees or other costs.
+We reserve the right to terminate any relationship at any time if we believe it is required by the Rules of Professional Conduct or if we determine that the client is not cooperating with the associate member or fails to pay required filing fees or other costs.

 Importantly, we do not give legal advice or answer questions unless and until the person seeking advice is a client who has been formally accepted by the Clinic, has signed the engagement letter, and has paid the $25.00 administrative fee.
 Any comments or information provided prior to or outside the formal Clinic-client relationship (including as part of the telephone screening and in-person interview) do not constitute the giving of legal advice and do not operate to create an attorney-client relationship.